 Fentanyl is a synthetic opioid that is stronger than morphine and heroin.
 It is designed to decrease physical pain as well as a person’s emotional response to pain.
 Insys Therapeutics’ drug Subsys, for example, is a fentanyl-based prescription pain medicine used to manage pain in cancer patients.

-The Subsys warning information includes risk of life-threatening respiratory depression; addiction, abuse and misuse; adverse reactions such as vomiting; and more.
+The Subsys warning information includes the risk of life-threatening respiratory depression; addiction, abuse, and misuse; adverse reactions such as vomiting; and more.
 Numerous negative side effects and drug interactions can occur.

 Fentanyl’s potency and addictiveness make it one of the most dangerous opioids available.
 “Among the more than 70,200 drug overdose deaths estimated in 2017, the sharpest increase occurred among deaths related to fentanyl and fentanyl analogs, with more than 28,400 overdose deaths,” according to the National Institute on Drug Abuse and Centers for Disease Control and Prevention.